-- 31 The Department of Health and Social Care (DHSC) is responsible for strategic leadership and - 32 shaping and delivery of health and social care policy according to governmental objectives.
-It no - 33 longer manages directly any NHS organisations; it accounts for delivery of its plans by 'arm's length - 34 bodies', offers guardianship of the health and social care framework and intervenes in resolution of - 35 complex issues.6 - 36 The overall management of the COVID-19 pandemic is a prime example of the reach and - 37 involvement of the DHSC.
+The Department of Health and Social Care (DHSC) is responsible for strategic leadership and shaping, and for the delivery of health and social care policy according to governmental objectives.
+It no longer manages directly any NHS organisations.
+The DHSC accounts for delivery of its plans by 'arm's length bodies', offers guardianship of the health and social care framework and intervenes in resolution of complex issues.5

+The overall management of the COVID-19 pandemic is a prime example of the reach and involvement of the DHSC.

-- 39 NHS England and NHS Improvement (Formerly established as the NHS Commissioning Board in - 40 October 2012; both organisations came together in 2019 while maintaining separate boards).
+NHS England and NHS Improvement (formerly established as the NHS Commissioning Board in October 2012; both organisations came together in 2019 while maintaining separate boards).

-- NHS/NHSI England is an independent body, at arm's length to the government.
+NHS England/Improvement is an independent body, at arm's length to the government.
 Its main role is to improve health outcomes for people in England.
+It:

-It: - Provides national leadership for improving outcomes and driving up the quality of care, data and information. - Assures that CCGs are fit for purpose and improve health outcomes - Helps the development of CCGs7 - Allocates resources to CCGs - Commissions primary care and highly specialist services.
-In the context of Pain Management, this is reflected in Specification 170135S Adult Highly Specialist Pain Management Services (2019).8
+- > provides national leadership for improving outcomes and driving up the quality of care, data and information - > assures that clinical commissioning groups (CCGs) are fit for purpose and improve health outcomes - helps the development of CCGs6 - allocates resources to CCGs - commissions primary care and highly specialist services.
+In the context of pain management, this is reflected in Specification 170135S Adult Highly Specialist Pain Management Services (2019).7

-52 The Care Quality Commission (CQC)
+The Care Quality Commission

-- 53 The CQC is responsible for registration of care providers and monitoring, inspection and rating of 54 services they provide with the overreaching aim to protect service users. - Regional NHS England and NHS Improvement Teams - 57 These hold regional responsibility for quality, financial and operational performance of care in all - 58 NHS organisations in a region.
-They are moving to close working with STPs and ICSs. - 60 Clinical Commissioning Groups (CCGs) - 61 Primary Care Trusts (PCTs) used to commission most NHS services, and controlled 80% of the NHS - 62 budget.
-On 1st April 2013, PCTs were abolished and replaced with clinical commissioning groups - 63 (CCGs).
-CCGs have taken on many of the functions of PCTs, and in addition some functions - 64 previously undertaken by the DH. - 65 All GP practices now belong to a CCG.
-CCGs have multi-professional membership and formal lay - 66 representation. - 67 CCGs commission most services, including: - Planned hospital care. - Rehabilitative care. - Urgent and emergency care (including out-of-hours). - Most community health services. - Mental health and learning disability services. - 73 CCGs can commission any service provider that meets NHS standards and costs.
-These can be NHS - 74 hospitals, social enterprises, charities, or private sector providers.
-However, they must be assured of - 75 the quality of services they commission, taking into account both National Institute for Health and
+The Care Quality Commission (CQC) is responsible for registration of care providers and for monitoring, inspection and rating of the services they provide, with the overreaching aim of protecting service users.

+Regional NHS England and NHS Improvement teams

+Regional NHS England and NHS Improvement teams hold regional responsibility for quality, financial and operational performance of care in all NHS organisations in a region.
+They are moving to close working with sustainability and transformation partnerships (STPs) and integrated care systems (ICS).

+Clinical commissioning groups

+Primary care trusts (PCTs) used to commission most NHS services and controlled 80% of the NHS budget.
+On 1 April 2013, PCTs were abolished and replaced with CCGs.
+CCGs have taken on many of the functions of PCTs and some functions previously undertaken by the

+Department of Health.

+All GP practices now belong to a CCG.
+CCGs have multiprofessional membership and formal lay representation.

+CCGs commission most services, including:

+- planned hospital care

+- rehabilitative care

+- urgent and emergency care (including out-of-hours)

+- most community health services

+- mental health and learning disability services.

+CCGs can commission any service provider that meets NHS standards and costs.
+These can be NHS hospitals, social enterprises, charities or private sector providers.
+However, they must be assured of the quality of services they commission, taking into account both National Institute for Health and Care Excellence (NICE) guidelines and CQC data about service providers.

-- 76 Care Excellence (NICE) guidelines and the Care Quality Commission's (CQC) data about service 77 providers. - Both NHS England and CCGs have a duty to involve their patients, carers and the public in decisions about the services they commission.
+Both NHS England and CCGs have a duty to involve their patients, carers and the public in decisions about the services they commission.